konstantin-ilin/cwl207-project/README.md

 ### Author: Konstantin Ilin

 ## Description
 This project uses Python script from ``main.py`` to extract the filmography of a specified actor, which is later saved to a ``.csv`` file.
 Then this file can be opened using ``indian-cinema-visual.html`` to visualize the actor's filmography.
 The resulting graph provides an insight into how successful an actor's career is (or was) based on IMDb rating.

+``Note: imdbpy library needs to be installed to run Python script``

 When positioned over a data entry, the mouse cursor opens a window that shows more detailed information about the selected film.
 These additional parameters are: _Title, Release Year, Director(s), Studio(s), Genre(s), IMDb Rating_.